5 Secrets To Mobile App Developer Success

 1. Great Ideas Don’t Mean Great Sales

 It’s incredible to know that you have the absolute best product out on the market right now.
 Unfortunately, that greatness doesn’t mean that your hard work will convert directly to dollars.

 As we mentioned above, if a mobile app developer doesn’t correctly target their customer odds are, their idea will fail.

 Even with a targeted campaign, it’s incredibly hard to predict where and when an idea will gain traction.

-Our favorite example of this is Flappy Bird.
-Flappy Bird became a best seller almost overnight.
+Our favourite example of this is Flappy Bird.
+Flappy Bird became a best-seller almost overnight.
 In fact, the creator became so overwhelmed that he removed the game from all app stores.

 You can still probably buy old iphones with Flappy Bird installed for a significant markup.